Category Archives: translation

 Years ago I tried to free myself from him by moving on from the mythologies of the slums to games with time and infinity, but those games are now Borges’ and I will have to conceive of other things. (my translation)

-How Hurley can then go on to make the mistake of thinking that Borges is referring to a fugue is beyond me, although fugue perhaps explains why he thought the relationship between this sentence and the previous one required so as a translation of así rather than thus or in this way.
+The mistake is remarkable, although fugue perhaps explains why he thought the relationship between this sentence and the previous one required so as a translation of así rather than thus or in this way.
 Regrettably, though, Hurley then makes the further mistake of assuming that this fugue business requires further explication, so instead of just translating mi vida es una fuga as my life is a fugue, he inserts my life is a point-counterpoint, a kind of fugue, and a falling away.
 How did that get past the editors?

 More unnecessary extrapolation: into the hands of the other man for del otro.
 Del otro directly translated is the other’s.
 Anything much longer than that is superfluous.
 (Not to mention my other bugbear: Hurley’s continual reference to man even though Borges is not referring to another embodied person.)